mdonatas/gulp-requirejs/README.md

 ### Error handling

-gulp-requirejs will emit errors when you don't pass an options object and if the `baseUrl` or `out` properties are undefined.
+gulp-rjs-optimizer will emit errors when you don't pass an options object and if the `baseUrl` or `out` properties are undefined.

 The require.js optimizer itself might also emit errors; unfortunately there's no way of catching them elegantly at the moment.